 Discrimination based on factors irrelevant to admission, employment, or program participation violates the University's principles.
 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to programs on the basis of individual merit.
-The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, veteran status, genetic information or other protected classes under the law.
+The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information or other protected classes under the law.
 Such discrimination is unlawful.

-Unlawful harassment based on one of the factors listed above is verbal or physical conduct that is so severe or pervasive that it has the purpose or effect of unreasonably interfering with an individual's work performance or educational program participation, or that creates an intimidating, hostile, or offensive work or educational environment.
+Harassment based on one of the factors listed above is verbal or physical conduct or conduct using technology that is so severe or pervasive that it has the purpose or effect of unreasonably interfering with an individual's work performance or educational program participation, or that creates an intimidating, hostile, or offensive work or educational environment.

-A person's subjective belief that behavior is offensive, intimidating or hostile does not make that behavior unlawful harassment.
+A person's subjective belief that behavior is intimidating, hostile, or offensive does not make that behavior harassment.
 The behavior must be objectively unreasonable.
-Expression occurring in an academic, educational or research context is considered as a special case and is broadly protected by academic freedom.
-Such expression will not constitute unlawful harassment unless (in addition to satisfying the above definition) it is targeted at a specific person or persons, is abusive, and serves no bona fide academic purpose.
+Expression occurring in an academic, educational or research context is considered a special case and is broadly protected by academic freedom.
+Such expression will not constitute harassment unless (in addition to satisfying the above definition) it is targeted at a specific person or persons, is abusive, and serves no bona fide academic purpose.

-Unlawful harassment includes same sex harassment and peer harassment among students, staff, other academic appointees, postdoctoral researchers or faculty.
-Unlawful harassment by a faculty member, instructor, or teaching assistant of a student over whom he or she has authority, or by a supervisor of a subordinate, is particularly serious.
+Harassment includes same-sex harassment and peer harassment among students, staff, other academic appointees, postdoctoral researchers, faculty members, program participants, volunteers, and anyone on whom the University formally confers a title, regardless of employment status.
+Harassment by a faculty member, instructor, or teaching assistant of a student over whom the individual has authority, or by a supervisor of a subordinate, is particularly serious.